deep4sky3abyss8/Sky-VM-Emulator/Memory_Structure.md

-# Virtual Machine – Memory Structure Overview
+# Sky-Machine – Memory Structure Overview

 This document provides an overview of the memory structure and data used in a virtual machine.